 Last On: When selected, the given Mic is included in the Last On group of Mics and may become the Master Mic.
 Once a Mic becomes the Master Mic, it remains on until a new Last On Mic becomes the Master.
-See Master Mic Delay in the System tab on page RW-Manual 11.
+See Master Mic Delay in the System tab.
 Note that Last On Mics do Gate On and Off.